-- ensure that normal operations and services are maintained as far as possible - take all reasonable steps to fulfil its responsibilities to students in ensuring that any disruption is minimised, and that as far as possible students are not disadvantaged by the action with regards to their academic progress. - Disruption of University activities through public health emergencies
+- ensure that normal operations and services are maintained as far as possible - take all reasonable steps to fulfil its responsibilities to students in ensuring that any disruption is minimised, and that as far as possible students are not disadvantaged by the action with regards to their academic progress.

-The University has effective mechanisms for contingency planning in the event of public health emergencies, as evident in the recent response to the restrictions imposed by the Covid-19 pandemic.
+- Disruption of University activities through public health emergencies The University has effective mechanisms for contingency planning in the event of public health emergencies, as evident in the response to the restrictions imposed by the Covid-19 pandemic.
 Business continuity plans are in place to enable students to continue to engage with their studies through alternative approaches to learning, teaching and assessment, with accompanying adaptations to student support mechanisms.
-There has been demonstrable success in preserving continuity of study throughout the period of disruption.
-Planning for the University's response to the pandemic has been effectively coordinated by an Academic Planning Group and Recovery Planning Group with student representatives actively involved in decision-making processes.

-• Disruption of University activities through external threats to IT systemsThe University has robust business continuity and disaster recovery plans and procedures in place, alongside a strong focus on the mitigation of the cyber risk to the institution, particularly in relation to learning and teaching activities.

-Disruption to course delivery as a result of the unanticipated departure or prolonged absence of key members of academic staff
+There has been demonstrable success in preserving continuity of study throughout the period of disruption. - Disruption of University activities through external threats to IT systems The University has robust business continuity and disaster recovery plans and procedures in place, alongside a strong focus on the mitigation of the cyber risk to the institution, particularly in relation to learning and teaching activities. - Disruption to course delivery as a result of the unanticipated departure or prolonged absence of key members of academic staff